Gindely/salarypredictionportfolio/README.md

 2. *Exploratory Analysis:* Created visualizations to explore the target variable and examine the potential existance of outliers or corrupt data.
 Further visualized the relationship between the target and the feature variables and relationships between features.
 ![Targetviz](./img/targetviz.png) ![Heatmap](./img/heatmap.png) <br />
 The average salary is approximately $110,000 and salary is normally distributed.
 The heatmap shows that degree and major are highly correlated.
 3. *Feature Selection and Feature Engineering:* Removed features that could potentially create noise and accessed the validity of removal through backward elimination.
 Used ordinal encoding on degree and job type and one-hot encoding on major and industry in order to be used in the model.
 Since regression will be used, I applied standardization to ensure that one feature doesn't influence the model more than the others.
-I used VIF to ensure multicollinearity doesn't exists amongst the features.
+I used VIF to ensure multicollinearity doesn't exists amongst the features. <br />

 ![Backwardelim](./img/backwardelim.PNG) ![Vif](./img/vif.PNG)
 4. *Model Building and Evaluation:* Established a Baseline Model, using Linear Regression, and evaluated based on MSE and R-squared.
 Developed 3 other models in order to improve upon baseline model. <br />
 ![Baselinescatter](./img/baselinescatter.png) ![Baselinedist](./img/baselinedist.PNG)